meghabalaraju/PWA-media-streaming/README.md

 ## App functionalities

-* You can play any vidoe listed in the main page
+* You can play any video listed in the main page
 * You can download the video by using user interface
 * You can see all the downloaded videos at `/download` page